Internal Nextcloud on a Raspberry PI with SSL

 sudo btrfs-convert /dev/nvme0n1p2

-We also need to make sure that the RPI can boot from btrfs.
+We also need to make sure that the RPI can boot from BTRFS.
 I missed this at first and my RPI booted into the simple boot shell.
 Then I found this article by Martin Linten and noticed that I had skipped some important steps.

 Mount the nvm partition and chroot into it.